-Cervical cancer is a disease in which cancer cells grow in the cervix.
+Cervical cancer is cancer cells that start and grow in the cervix.
 The cervix is the lower, narrow part of the uterus.
 It connects the uterus with the vagina.

-Symptoms usually do not appear until the abnormal cells become cancerous.
+Symptoms usually do not appear until the cells are cancerous.
 Then, they invade nearby tissue.
-When this happens, the most common symptom is abnormal bleeding, which may include:
+When this happens, the most common symptom is abnormal bleeding.
+This may include:

 Tests may include: